Environmental and Occupational Health Science, Master of Science (0473)

 Students who select PH 599 complete a thesis according to the requirements of WKU Graduate School.
 A committee of at least three (3) faculty members will direct each thesis.
 Students will be required to develop a proposal, defend the proposal, complete thesis research, write the thesis document, and then present the thesis to faculty and students.
 Additionally, each student will orally defend their thesis before their graduate committee.

-Students who select PH 546 complete an internship experience of 400 hours.
-As part of this option, each student must develop a portfolio that details the internship experience.
+Students who select PH 546 complete an internship experience of 240 hours.
+Students who select PH 588 complete an integrative learning experience that synthesizes core courses into an applied practice experience addressing a current issue focused on environmental and occupational health science or health promotion in the workplace.
+As part of these options, each student must develop a portfolio that details the internship or applied practice experience.
 Each portfolio will follow a rubric of required elements.
 The graduate advisor, in conjunction with the EOHS internship coordinator, must approve the internship.
-Internships will require that the student keeps a daily log of activities, compiles weekly summaries, and documents the major objectives associated with the internship.
-The portfolio will include all internship documentation and the final presentation for the internship.
-Students completing the internship are required to make an oral defense of their portfolio to their graduate committee and present their work to faculty and students.
-Each portfolio must follow a rubric of required elements.
+The graduate advisor in conjunction with the Applied EOHS Project instructor must approve the applied project.
+Internships and projects will require that the student keeps a daily log of activities, compiles weekly summaries, and documents the major objectives associated with the internship or project.
+The portfolio will include all internship or project documentation and the final presentation for the internship or project.
+Students completing the internship or project are required to make an oral defense of their portfolio to their graduate committee and present their work to faculty and students.
+Each portfolio will include a written professional quality report appropriate to graduate level education.